 From ‘Darkroom and Dearly‘, here’s one of those “Duh” moments.
 Try folding your laundry and placing it in drawers horizontally.
 Not only can you fit tons more into a drawer, you can actually see what is there at a glance and it stays neat!

 I don’t know how many new charge cords we have had to buy because they get mangled from bending.
 This brilliant DIY home hack ought to save you the $15-$20 buying a new charging cable!
-Use the spring from a ball point pen to protect the cord up near the charger.
+Use the spring from a ball point pen to protect the cord up near the connector.
 Voila!
 From ‘Snapguide‘.

 From ‘Organized 31‘, store your boots with a plastic bottle inside to keep them from getting that droopy crease in them!
-(Another DIY organization hack idea for boots?
+(Another DIY home organization hack idea for boots?
 Use a foam pool noodle cut into sections!)